Life Lines

 • When you have to leave them

-• Airways need cleared of bodily fluids
+• Airways need to be cleared of bodily fluids.

 Treatment For Skull Fracture